kluchey/OMG/pages/spacial reasoning.md

-- #definition The ability to
+- #definition The ability to visualize positions and orientations of objects